-- Deciding which software files to download from Cisco.com, as described in the "Which Software Files to Download from Cisco.com" section on page 28. - Downloading the .tar file from Cisco.com, as described in the "Downloading the New Software and TFTP Server Application to Your Management Station" section on page 29.
-This file contains the IOS image and the HTML files.
-From Cisco.com, you can also download a TFTP server application to copy the switch software from your PC to the switch, if necessary. - The tar command extracts the IOS image and the HTML files from the .tar file during the TFTP copy to the switch. - Copying the current startup configuration file, as described in the "Copying the Current Startup Configuration from the Switch to a PC or Server" section on page 30.
-If the upgrade to the new software fails or if the new startup configuration fails, you can reinstall the previous version of the switch software and use the copy of the startup configuration file to start the switch.
+- Deciding which software files to download from Cisco.com, as described in the "Which Software Files to Download from Cisco.com" section on page 26. - Downloading the .tar file from Cisco.com, as described in the "Downloading the New Software and TFTP Server Application to Your Management Station" section on page 27.
+This file contains the IOS image file, the e2rb.bin file, and the HTML files.
+From Cisco.com, you can also download a TFTP server application to copy the switch software from your PC to the switch, if necessary. - The tar command extracts the IOS image, the e2rb.bin file, and the HTML files from the .tar file during the TFTP copy to the switch. - Copying the current startup configuration file, as described in the "Copying the Current Startup Configuration from the Switch to a PC or Server" section on page 27.
+When you upgrade a switch, the switch continues to operate while the new software is copied to Flash memory.
+If Flash memory has enough space, the new image is copied to the selected switch but does not replace the running image until you reboot the switch.
+If a failure occurs during the copy process, you can still reboot your switch by using the old image.
+If Flash memory does not have enough space for two images, the new image is copied over the existing one.

 If a failure occurs while copying a new image to the switch, and the old image has already been deleted, you will need to use the XMODEM protocol to recover an image for the switch.
 For more information, refer to the "Recovering from Corrupted Software" section in the "Troubleshooting" chapter of the Catalyst 2900 Series XL and Catalyst 3500 Series XL Software Configuration Guide.

-- Using CMS or the CLI to upgrade the software on your switch or switch cluster: - If you are using CMS to upgrade a switch, follow the steps in the "Using CMS to Upgrade One or More Switches" section on page 32. - If you are using the CLI to upgrade a switch, follow the steps in the "Using the CLI to Upgrade an 8-MB Catalyst 2900 XL Switch" section on page 33, the "Using the CLI to Upgrade a Catalyst 3500 XL Switch" section on page 37, or the "Using the CLI to Upgrade Member Switches" section on page 39.
+- Using CMS or the CLI to upgrade the software on your switch or switch cluster: - If you are using CMS to upgrade a switch, follow the steps in the "Using CMS to Upgrade One or More Switches" section on page 28. - If you are using the CLI to upgrade a switch, follow the steps in the "Using the CLI to Upgrade a Catalyst 2900 LRE XL Switch" section on page 29.